work-ed-cyber/Intro-to-Pen-Testing/README.md

 <h4><ins>Real-world example:</ins></h4>
 <ul>
-<li>Many of you might have heard of the WannaCry ransomware attack 2017.
+<li>Many of you might have heard of the WannaCry ransomware attack in 2017.
 It exploited a vulnerability in outdated Windows systems, affecting hundreds of thousands of computers worldwide.</li>
 </ul>